kiefferbros/kbengine/README.md

 # KBEngine
 KBEngine is a lightweight game engine written in C on top of legacy OpenGL.
 It is mostly here for posterity's sake.
+It was used for a couple experimentally with the endless runner Star Hound and a couple internal prototypes by Kieffer Bros.